gromacs/gromacs/docs/reference-manual/references.rst

 .. _refAndersen1983a:

 :sup:`48` H.C.
-Andersen, “RATTLE: A ‘Velocity’ version of the SHAKE algorithm for molecular dynamics calculations,” *J. Comp.
+Andersen, "RATTLE: A ‘Velocity’ version of the SHAKE algorithm for molecular dynamics calculations," *J. Comp.
 Phys.*, **52** 24–34 (1983).

 .. raw:: html